ebi-ait/upload-service/upload-service.md

 3. In `main.tf` of the target environment, configure the `terraform` block to correctly refer to the S3 backend.
 Also ensure that the correct AWS profile is chosen.

 4. Create the S3 Bucket to be used by Terraform to store state.
+If deployments share the same Bucket, simply refer to it.

-The name of the bucket must match the one specified in the `TF_STATE` variable of the corresponding `Makefile`.
+The name of the bucket must match the one specified in the `TF_STATE_BUCKET` variable of the corresponding `Makefile`.
 As this S3 Bucket will store sensitive data, it should be set with least allowable access privilege.

     **Important**: Make sure that the `Makefile` variables are set to point to the correct S3 Bucket.